ghoshofx1/ghoshofx1/README.md

-hey,
+hello,

-you found me. congratulations!
+thank you for finding me.

 i'm in a fever dream at the moment, and i will be waking up soon.